 The Wivenhoe pipeline, operational in 2010, ensures that the local water infrastructure keeps pace with the needs of the community.
 When utilised, the water from Wivenhoe Dam is lifted more than 200 metres to Cressbrook Dam and then has to be lifted another 425 metres to be treated and ready for use in homes and businesses over 600 metres above its source.

-The three dams (Cooby, Cressbrook and Perseverance) and bores in the Toowoomba Region have been able to adequately supply a population of up to 125 000, businesses and industries, but the continuing population growth may mean water will need to be drawn from Wivenhoe Dam in the future.
+The three dams (Cooby, Cressbrook and Perseverance) and bores in the Toowoomba Region have been able to adequately supply our residents, businesses and industries, but the continuing population growth may mean water will need to be drawn from Wivenhoe Dam in the future.

 Pipeline details